Code-Institute-Submissions/glo-lighting-portal/README.md

 just the image of the product with no name or price.
 #sendmail

-Each app has a url.py file which is linked into the central nervous system of Django in the ecommerce/settings/urls.py file. in each app there is also a models.py and views.py file.
+Each app has an url.py file which is linked into the central nervous system of Django in the ecommerce/settings/urls.py file. in each app there is also a models.py and views.py file.
-The models.py defines the field structure in the sqlite database, when ever we do a makemigration command any nieuw field will be added to the database.
+The models.py defines the field structure in the postgres database, when ever we do a makemigration command any nieuw field will be added to the database.
-The views.py holds the data formatted within a html cms presentation.
+The views.py holds the functions which are the  presentation.

-appears inbetween the block tags in the files which reside in the templates directory.
+The content appears inbetween the block tags in the files which reside in the templates directory.

 #### Credits
-Many thanks to Code Instutute in partular Brian, Katie, Matt, Richard, not forgetting the backup team who who were there after the course ended to help us on our way to finding solutions in solving code problems not least my wife for having to put up with me spending long silent hours hidden behind my laptop blocking out the rest of the world.
+Many thanks to Code Institute in particular Brian, Katie, Matt, Richard, not forgetting the backup team who were there after the course available to coach us into solving code problems not least thankyou to my wife for having to put up with me spending long hours hidden behind the laptop night after night.

 The content material comes from Lzf the prices and information is fictitious.